emscripten-core/emsdk/README.md

 * Also, on OSX, `java` is not bundled with the Emscripten SDK.
 After installing emscripten via emsdk, typing 'emcc --help' should pop up a OSX dialog "Java is not installed.
 To open java, you need a Java SE 6 runtime.
 Would you like to install one now?" that will automatically download a Java runtime to the system.

-* Emscripten requires the command line tool 'python2' to be present on OSX.
-On default OSX installations, this does not exist.
-To manually work around this issue, see step 10 at https://github.com/kripken/emscripten/wiki/Getting-started-on-Mac-OS-X

 ##### Linux

-* On Linux, prebuilt binaries of tools are not available.
-Installing a tool will automatically clone and build that tool from the sources inside emsdk directory.
-Emsdk does not interact with Linux package managers on the behalf of the user, nor does it install any tools to the system.
+* On Linux, emsdk does not interact with Linux package managers on the behalf of the user, nor does it install any tools to the system.
 All file changes are done inside the `emsdk/` directory.

-* Because emsdk builds software from the source on Linux, the system must have a working compiler environment available.

 * Emsdk does not provide `python`, `node` or `java` on Linux.
 The user is expected to install these beforehand with the system package manager.

 ##### Windows

-* On Windows, if you want to build any of the packages from source (instead of using the precompiled ones), you will need git, CMake and Visual Studio 2013.
+* On Windows, if you want to build any of the packages from source (instead of using the precompiled ones), you will need git, CMake and Visual Studio 2015.
 Git can be installed via emsdk by typing "emsdk install git-1.9.4", CMake can be found from http://www.cmake.org/, and Visual Studio can be installed from https://www.visualstudio.com.

 ###### How do I run Emscripten on a 32-bit Windows?

 Emscripten SDK releases are no longer packaged or maintained for 32-bit Windows.
 If you want to run Emscripten on a 32-bit system, you can try manually building the compiler for 32-bit mode.
-Follow the steps in the above section "Installing emsdk directly from GitHub" to get started.
+Follow the steps in the above section "Building an Emscripten tag or branch from source" to get started.

 ### Archived Releases